Are You Suffering From Workplace Mobbing? Here's How To Navigate And Handle It

 Who Are Targets of Mobbing?

-Mobbing is also common in fields that were predominantly occupied by one gender but has another beginning to enter more steadily, such as the military or nursing.
+Anyone can be a target of workplace mobbing, but there are some trends.
+Research suggests that mobbing occurs in work environments with poor organization and management.Other workplaces in which mobbing is common are those with few opportunities for advancement (like universities with tenured faculty or unionized organizations with strong contracts).Mobbing is also common in fields that were predominantly occupied by one gender but has another beginning to enter more steadily, such as the military or nursing.

 Effects of Mobbing

 Unfortunately, those who experience mobbing suffer from many psychological and physical effects.
-Among those most common are sleep disorders, anger, stress, loss of concentration, digestive system disorders, alcohol and drug abuse, depression, panic attacks, and violent tendencies.
+Among the most common are sleep disorders, anger, stress, loss of concentration, digestive system disorders, alcohol and drug abuse, depression, panic attacks, and violent tendencies.
 It’s important to get professional help if you are experiencing any of these issues.
 BetterHelp may be a good place to start.

 BetterHelp Supports You Advocating For Yourself